landrok/activitypub/docs/index.md

 ### Use native types

-All core and extended types are used with a classic instanciation.
+All core and extended types can be used with a classic instanciation.

 ```php
 use ActivityPub\Type\Extended\Object\Note;